radiantlogic-v8/documentation-new/documentation/cfs/02-getting-started.md

 -   At least one for each IIS website endpoint (or use a wildcard certificate) as they are accessed over HTTPS.
 These certificates must be setup in IIS and the subject of the certificate must be the fully qualified domain name of the endpoint:
 -   For example you can have one for CFS: [https://cfs.radiantlogic.com](https://cfs.radiantlogic.com) and you can have one for the RTC on the local domain: [https://rtc.radiantlogic.com](https://rtc.radiantlogic.com).
 In this case you need two SSL certificate, one for each URL, or a wildcard certificate ( [https://\*.radiantlogic.com](https://*.radiantlogic.com) ) which is a little bit more expensive, but easier to use for more complex scenarios.
 -   For applications/relying parties there are two options.
 For each tenant created in CFS, a certificate is auto-generated.
 This certificate can be used by all applications configured for the tenant (they would all share this same one).
 Or you can decide to not use this general default one and have one dedicated certificate for each trusted application/relying party (e.g. SharePoint, Salesforce…etc.).
 Whether you use the default, shared certificate or apply your own dedicated certificate, CFS uses the full certificate to build the signature of the token.
 CFS sends the signed token to the application (via a re-direct through the browser) and because the application has the same certificate (but only the public key) it can validate the incoming message has really come from CFS.
 -   One for each trusted authentication system/identity provider (e.g. Azure, RSA, ADFS…etc.).
-CFS needs only the public key certificate because it simply checks the signature of the token that is sent by the Identity Provider.
+CFS needs only the public key certificate because it checks the signature of the token that is sent by the Identity Provider.
 -   One for each application RTC (you need one RTC per Active Directory domain/forest).
 RTC uses the full certificate to build the signature of the token.
 RTC sends the signed token to CFS (via a re-direct through the client browser) and because CFS has the same certificate (but only the public key) it can validate the incoming message has really come from the RTC.
 -   If you are deploying CFS Proxy, the IIS server (where the CFS proxy is installed) has an SSL certificate.
 Also, the CFS proxy machine must trust the SSL certificates used by all the CFS sites that it is sitting in front of.